-- · Acts as liaison between our Board of Directors and independent auditors - Reviews and approves the appointment, performance, independence and compensation of independent auditors
+Name of Committee and Members Functions of the Committee 2013 AUDIT: • Acts as liaison between our Board of Directors and independent auditors 7 Richard J. Dobkin, Chair Glenn A. Davenport • Reviews and approves the appointment, performance, independence and compensation of independent auditors Norman E. Johnson William W. McCarten Has authority to hire terminate and approve payments • Responsible for developing procedures to receive information and address complaints regarding our accounting, internal accounting controls or auditing matters • Reviews internal accounting controls and systems, including internal audit plan • Reviews results of the internal audit plan, the annual audit and related financial reports • Reviews quarterly earnings press releases and related financial reports • Reviews our significant accounting policies and any changes to those policies • Reviews policies and practices with respect to risk assessment and risk management

-- Has authority to hire, terminate and approve payments to the independent registered public accounting firm and other committee advisors - Responsible for developing procedures to receive information and address complaints regarding our accounting, internal accounting controls or auditing matters - · Reviews internal accounting controls and systems, including internal audit plan - Reviews results of the internal audit plan, the annual audit and related financial reports - Reviews quarterly earnings press releases and related financial reports - Reviews our significant accounting policies and any changes to those policies - Reviews policies and practices with respect to risk assessment and risk management - Reviews and pre-approves directors' and officers' related-party transactions and annually reviews ongoing arrangements with related parties and potential conflicts of interest
+• Reviews and pre-approves directors' and officers' related-party transactions and annually reviews ongoing arrangements with related parties and potential conflicts of interest